msupply-foundation/msupply_docs/content/docs/manage/demographics.md

 ![goto: demographics](/docs/manage/images/goto_demographics.png)

-You will be presented with a list of Demographics Indicators:
+You will be presented with a list of Demographic Indicators:

 ![indicators](/docs/manage/images/indicators.png)

-The list of Demographics Indicators is divided into 8 columns:
+The list of Demographic Indicators is divided into 8 columns:

 | Column              | Description                                                                    |
 | :------------------ | :----------------------------------------------------------------------------- |